Our pathologists and researchers are skilled at diagnosing common and rare ovarian cancers, including:

 The stages of epithelial ovarian cancer are:

 - Stage I indicates cancer in one or both ovaries.
 Cancer cells may be found on the surface of the ovaries, inside the ovaries, or in fluid or tissue surrounding the abdomen.

 - Stage II means that cancer is found in one or both ovaries, as well as other areas in the pelvis.
 Cancer cells can be found in the fallopian tubes, uterus, or other tissues in the pelvis, as well as the tissue or fluid surrounding the abdomen.

 - Stage III signifies cancer has spread beyond the ovaries and pelvis, to the abdomen (abdominal wall or small intestines) or nearby lymph nodes.
 Cancer cells may also be found on the outside of the liver.

 - Stage IV indicates that cancer has spread beyond the ovaries, abdomen, and pelvis to other parts of the body, such as the lungs, the liver, or other tissues.
-Cancer cells found in the fluid of the lungs are also considered stage IV ovarian cancer.
+Cancer cells found in the fluid around the lungs are also considered stage IV ovarian